K-Veschgini/jsonjet/docs/jet/statements/create-stream.md

 # create stream Statement

-The `create stream` statement creates a new data stream.
+The `create stream` statement defines a new data stream for document routing.

 ## Syntax